Reports of 'small aircraft' crash in Whangamata, emergency services heading to scene

-They received the report about 10.20am and are on their way to the scene on Tairua Road.
+Police have confirmed they received a report at about 10.20am and are on their way to the scene on Tairua Road.

 More would be known when officers arrive at the site, she said.